-figma · braza shows you
+figma · HeyBraza shows you

 how to detach an instance in figma

-braza points at the buried 'detach instance' menu item so you stop hunting for it.
+HeyBraza points at the buried 'detach instance' menu item so you stop hunting for it.

 an instance is a linked copy of a component, so some edits are locked to keep it in sync with the main. detaching breaks that link and turns it into plain, fully-editable layers. the option exists - it's just hidden a right-click deep.